 Scroll down to see our picnic wines for summer

-So, the sun is shining and your thoughts are turning to sitting outside in a park with a picnic.
+So, the sun is shining and your thoughts are turning to sitting outside in a park or on the beach with a picnic.
+As well as packing some lovely food (recipe ideas below), it makes sense to pack a bottle or two of wine.

 Picnic wine essentials:

 - Ice or ice packs.
 If you’re going for white, rosé, sparkling or even a light red wine, then you’re probably going to need a way of keeping the wine cool.
-If you’re already out and about, head to the nearest shop and buy ice and salt, according to one of our experts.
+If you’re already out and about, head to the nearest shop and buy ice and salt.

 - Glasses.
-Chances are that it won’t always be possible to have the latest Riedel, grape-specific vessel to hand outside of the home.
-Plastic glasses can do the job – at a stretch – if not too big or flimsy and the wine is kept cool and fresh.
-But, if you can, it’s better to go for real glass – the experience is better and the environment will thank you; assuming that you re-use them.
-A smaller size, such as a 125ml glass, should be fairly durable and stop the wine getting too warm before you drink it.
+Chances are that you won’t have the latest grape-specific wine glass to hand.
+Instead, plastic cups can do the job, at a stretch – if not too big or flimsy and the wine is kept cool and fresh.
+But real glass provides a better experience and the environment will thank you.
 If it’s sparkling wine, flutes will keep the fizz, but our experts think you can do better…

 - Consider ordering a picnic wine glass holder: Because life is too short to spend time balancing a wine glass on blades of grass.